 Why go?
 In a city that’s short on must-see landmarks, this is one you really must see.
 It’s been burned, bombed and rebuilt over the centuries, but has emerged as magnificent as it ever was.
 Once you’ve taken in the opulence (and checked out the tiny Manneken Pis just off the square), learn a little about its history in the Brussels City Museum.

 What is it?
-A huge open-air flea market in the Marolles, once the working-class heart of Brussels.
+A large, outdoor market in the Marolles.

 What is it?
 A local favourite hangout in the tourist heartland.